devietti/GmailSendLater/README.md

 * The time at which a draft should be sent is specified via a label, so the formatting of the draft is not affected by GmailSendLater.
 * You can easily send a bunch of drafts at a specific time, by labeling them all at once.
 * Threading with drafts is preserved, just as if you hit the "send" button yourself.
+* GmailSendLater tries to be smart about the times you specify.
+If it's 8pm on Thursday and you specify that a draft should be sent at "9am", it will assume you mean 9am Friday morning.
-* You can verify that GmailSendLater understands when you want a draft to be sent (see *Technical Details*).
+* GmailSendLater renames each label to a more verbose time format before sending.
+This lets you verify that GmailSendLater understands when you want a draft to be sent.
+Removing this label will prevent the draft from being sent.

 Known limitations:
 * If there are multiple drafts per thread, they will all be sent at the same time via GmailSendLater (since labels are per-thread, not per-message).